 One of the most difficult moments of the process of moving to another country, even if it’s just for a year, is the packing process.
-Let’s be honest, most of the people hate packing and it’s always difficult to wage what you will really need and what you won’t.
-To help you in this process we have created these 8 tips that will guide you to the perfect packing.
+Let’s be honest, most people hate packing and it’s always difficult to gauge what you will really need and what you won’t.
+To help you in this process we have created these 8 tips that will guide you through the perfect packing.

 This is the most important tip of all.
-Procrastinators of the world, do things in advance for once in your life!
-We recommend you to never leave the packing process for the last hours, not even for the last day before your flight.
-In Chef Training U.S. we recommend you to start your packing at least 2 days in advance.
+Procrastinators of the world do things in advance for once in your life!
+We recommend you never leave the packing process to the last minute, not even for the last day before your flight.
+At Chef Training U.S. we recommend you start packing at least 2 days in advance.
 When you are packing you will always find things that you might not have at home and you want to buy and bring.
-This will give you time to go and purchase those items and have a complete luggage.
+This will give you time to go and purchase those items and to have a complete luggage.

-Remember that you are packing for several months of stay and you probably will go through different climate seasons (or not!).
-Before you start packing, do a good research in Internet to find out what are the lowest and highest temperatures in your destination, what is the average humidity, how often it rains or snows, how windy is the area… Don’t forget to protect your skin!
-Sunscreen is not only necessary for destinations where is hot and sunny, but also for places where typically snows.
+Remember that you are packing for several months of stay and you will probably go through different climate seasons (or not!).
+Before you start packing, thoroughly research on the Internet to find out what are the lowest and highest temperatures in your destination, what is the average humidity, how often it rains or snows, how windy is the area… Don’t forget to protect your skin!
+Sunscreen is not only necessary for destinations where is hot and sunny, but also for places where it typically snows.

 Once you start getting your personal belongings and putting them into a suitcase you will see that is very easy to find yourself with 2, 3 or 4 big suitcases full of things.
 You didn’t even notice you had that much!
-Airlines normally allow 2 checked baggage in their best fares (check very well the fare you purchased!), and getting an extra suitcase or going overweight can cost you a ton of money.
-Remember that you are coming to the USA, so you will not have problems in buying almost any items from clothing to toiletries or tools for your training.
-Pack all your essentials, and don’t overweight your suitcases.
-If you need some new clothes upon arrival they are going to cost you way less that paying for extra luggage at the airport.
+Airlines normally allow 2 checked baggage in their best fares (check closely the fare you purchased!) and getting an extra suitcase because going overweight can cost you a ton of money.
+Remember that you are coming to the USA, so you will not have problems buying almost any items from clothing to toiletries or tools for your training.
+Pack all your essentials, and don’t over pack your suitcases.
+If you need some new clothes upon arrival, they are going to cost you way less that paying for extra luggage at the airport.
 Sometimes, actually, it is recommendable to buy some items at your arrival, like big winter jackets or boots, or items for your new apartment, once you know exactly what the conditions are that you are going to be living in.

 There are some things that we take for granted when we spend a lot of time in the same space, and it is easy to forget certain elements.
 A good example of this is housing stuff, like bed sheets or towels, or your favorite mug for the morning coffee.
 Some of those things, as mentioned in the point before, might not be necessary, and you can buy them at your destination, but if you are not in a hotel you might want to have your own towel, for example, when you arrive.
 Other housing items we know can be very personal: your make-up mirror, your breakfast mug, your agenda, your keychain…

 Think as well about things that you might not normally use or are seasonal and you might regret forgetting.
-For example, you might go to a destination that does not have a beach or a lake, but, you might want still bring a swimsuit because during your stay you might travel to a beach destination, go to a Spa or do a getaway for a weekend to a lake house.
-If you are packing during winter is very logical you might not think of sandals for summer, but you should!
+For example, you might go to a destination that does not have a beach or a lake, but, you might want to still bring a swimsuit because during your stay you might travel to a beach destination, go to a spa or do a getaway for a weekend to a lake house.
+If you are packing during winter it’s very logical to not think of sandals for summer, but you should!
 Be attentive to those kinds of situations.
 Some things that tend to be forgotten are: swimsuits, flip flops, tights, formal shoes and clothes, hats, gloves, sunglasses and other accessories.

 As we said, many of the items you own are easily replaceable.
-If you forget your favorite shirt, it is going to feel bad, but you can buy a new, beautiful one.
-But there are some things that are difficult to find or absolutely impossible to buy because specifications of the product that make it tailor made for you.
+If you forget your favorite shirt, you are going to feel bad, but you can buy a new, beautiful one.
+But there are some things that are difficult to find or absolutely impossible to buy because they were tailor made for you.
 Be very careful and do not forget those items!!

 Most common examples are: prescription glasses, sunglasses and contact lenses (those have your exact prescription and it might be difficult to have them done in the US without going to the doctor), braces and teeth correctors, specific medicines you need (like asthma inhalers, lotions for skin conditions, insulin or other injectable medicines) and others.

-Last but not least, be sure of getting in your luggage some personal memories.
-You are going to be far away from you home, your family and your friends.
-You don’t want to get homesickness, but from time to time is good to remember those who you love and to make your new apartment more personal and comfortable.
-Whether it is some pictures of your beloved ones on the wall, some of your favorite posters, your mug or bottle opener or some teddy bear you used to have in your room, bringing some personal memories with you will make your new room feel much more like home and will put a smile on your face in any moment.
+Last but not least, pack some personal memories in your luggage.
+You are going to be far from home, your family and your friends.
+You don’t want to get homesick, but from time to time it is good to remember those who you love and to make your new apartment more personal and comfortable.
+Whether they are some pictures of your loved ones on the wall, some of your favorite posters, your mug or bottle opener or some teddy bear you used to have in your room, bringing some personal memories with you will make your new room feel much more like home and will put a smile on your face at any moment.